 In December 2016, the Company entered into an advisory agreement effective January 1, 2017 with Caribe BioAdvisors, LLC ("Caribe"), owned by Michael Weiss, to provide the advisory services of Mr. Weiss as Chairman of the Board.
 Pursuant to the agreement, Caribe will be paid an annual cash fee of \$60,000, in addition to any and all annual equity incentive grants paid to members of the board.
-For the three months ended June 30, 2022 and 2021, the Company recognized approximately \$28,000 in expense in its Condensed Statements of Operations related to the advisory agreement, including approximately \$13,000 in expense related to annual equity incentive grants.
-For the six months ended June 30, 2022 and 2021, the Company recognized approximately \$55,000, respectively, in expense in its Condensed Statements of Operations related to the advisory agreement, including approximately \$25,000 in expense related to annual equity incentive grants.
+For the three months ended March 31, 2023 and 2022, the Company recognized approximately \$27,000 in expense in its Condensed Statements of Operations related to the advisory agreement, including approximately \$12,000 in expense related to annual equity incentive grants.